 When served straight-up the Monte Carlo fits into the Scaffa family of cocktails but it's much better and more usually served on-the-rocks, so best described

 Morning Glory Fizz

 This classic, sour and aromatic cocktail is traditionally considered a morning after a pick-me-up / rejuvenative 'hair-of-the-dog'.

 The vodka drink with a kick is simply vodka and ginger beer with a squeeze of lime served over ice.
 This drink's all-important enlivening spice is provided

 Naked & Famous

 Salmon pink in colour.
-Mezcal adds earthy smoky complexity to this bittersweet, citrusy fresh, aperitivo cocktail.
-Getting naked can certainly help you
+Mezcal adds earthy smoky complexity to this bittersweet, citrusy fresh, aperitivo Last Word riff.
+And indeed, getting naked can

-This light style Negroni has the bitterness but lacks the punch and character of the original.
+This lighter styled Negroni has some bitterness but lacks the gin punch and character of the original Negroni.